If you want your online shop to do well, make sure it’s clean, clear, simple, fast-loading and designed for visitors on hand-held devices.

 Some time ago I had a week in Boracay (Philippines) which I booked entirely online – and their website perfectly illustrated my point.

 It was a perfect example of simple but effective web design, and flawlessly executed delivery.

 If you ever feel the need to visit Boracay (and I do recommend it) then you should take a look at the My Boracay Guide site to make your bookings.
-(That’s not an affiliate link, by the way).

 The site is nicely designed but, most importantly, it’s simple and clear.